 Russia and the North

-examines how Russia defines and addresses northern spaces, opportunities and
+how Russia defines and addresses northern spaces, opportunities and challenges

-geopolitical interests of Arctic states are a hot topic as climate change and a
+interests of Arctic states are a hot topic as climate change and a growing

-growing demand for energy cause greater concern over disputed borders and
+demand for energy cause greater concern over disputed borders and overlapping

 geographically and an important player in the regional and global energy